-Designing Hotel and Restaurant Concepts is a 3-day short course taught on EHL Campus (Singapore) by Youri Sawerschel.
+Designing Hotel and Restaurant Concepts is a 3-day short course taught on EHL Campus in Singapore and Lausanne by Youri Sawerschel.
 A flagship course of EHL’s executive school, it specializes in expanding concept mindsets with regards to hotel, restaurant and retail spaces.
-By looking at new ways of managing intel design, operations, strategy and services from a creative storytelling and interlinked perspective, participants (often industry professionals – but not always) walk away with new mindsets for future hospitality concepts.
+By looking at new ways of managing hotel design, operations, strategy and services from a creative storytelling and interlinked perspective, participants (often industry professionals – but not always) walk away with new mindsets for future hospitality concepts.
 A feature of the course is an overview of the seven components that help design a successful and engaging hotel concept.

 Starting from the central story, components are interconnected and work side by side to build a unique, coherent whole.